Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

 Since most of these features are recent, complex, and in development, many aspects are still not considered or considered only superficially.
 Therefore, there is room for future work in this area either by addressing the problems listed in previous subsections with different ML techniques or by simply picking some of the still uncovered aspects.
 In the following, we detail some open aspects in the different categories.

-First, the success of using \emph{beamforming} in indoor WiFi scenarios will be based on the ability to properly perform beam sector alignment (\Cref{fig_beamforming}).
+First, the success of using \emph{beamforming} in indoor Wi-Fi scenarios will be based on the ability to properly perform beam sector alignment (\Cref{fig_beamforming}).
 Research has shown that \ac{ML} methods can have a positive impact, but robust solutions available for \ac{COTS} devices are required, e.g., to minimize latency \cite{aldubaikhy2020mmwave}.
 For outdoor scenarios, beamforming-aware resource allocation (intra-\ac{AP}) and resource coordination (inter-\ac{AP}) methods based on \ac{ML} need to be updated to the recently released 802.11ay amendment, where \ac{FWA} is an important use case, which has so far not been researched in depth.

-In the area of \emph{multi-user communication}, more works focusing on the use of ML solutions for allocating spatial streams and RUs to active stations are required, especially when mixed with realistic traffic patterns and \ac{QoS} requirements.
-Developing techniques that can plan several resource scheduling rounds in advance is required.
-By considering future traffic estimates, contending devices, and environmental conditions, may help improve the WiFi response to sensitive traffic, improving criteria such as worse-case latency by pre-reserving resources.
-Moreover, future predictions using ML techniques can improve how channel sounding is implemented, as only stations that will likely be scheduled, will be requested to provide such information.
+In the area of \emph{multi-user communication}, more works focusing on ML solutions for allocating spatial streams and RUs to active stations are required, especially when mixed with realistic traffic patterns and \ac{QoS} requirements.
+In terms of future traffic estimates, contending devices and environmental conditions may improve the Wi-Fi response to sensitive traffic, improving criteria such as worst-case latency by pre-reserving resources.
+Moreover, predictions using ML techniques can improve how channel sounding is implemented, as only stations that are likely to be scheduled will be requested to provide such information.

 Many works in the area of \emph{spatial reuse} have considered BSSs operating in a completely decentralized way, so using a spatial reuse opportunity depends only on each individual's observed inputs.
-This situation justifies that many papers have considered the use of ML techniques such as \acp{MAB} or Q-learning to infer which is the best action in a particular situation.
-However, with IEEE 802.11be, \ac{TXOP} sharing and cooperative schemes may be enforced, thus requiring a different approach, and so the use of new and different ML techniques, to optimize its operation.
+This situation justifies that many papers have considered ML techniques such as \acp{MAB} or Q-learning to infer which is the best action in a particular situation.
+However, with IEEE 802.11be, \ac{TXOP} sharing and cooperative schemes may be enforced, thus requiring a different approach, augmented with \ac{ML} techniques to optimize its operation.